 In order for a student to attend makeup hours and receive credit, they must be in attendance for their entire schedule that day.

 Below is important information:

-- 1. Learning Leader Ms. Natalia
+- 1. Learning Leader Ms. Megen

-- 2. Must sign up and have an assignment

-- 3. No makeup test will be given
+- 2. No makeup test will be given

-- 4. Links can be found on Instagram or Parisian App
+- 3. Links can be found on Instagram or Parisian App

 Make up hours are as follows: